[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 Old Zionsville UCC Church.
 More on this old cemetery and its connection

-to our Adam Kerchner is discussed on page 10 of this report.
+to our Adam Kerchner is discussed later (on page 10) of this report.

-family history and events occurring during his lifetime have checked
+history and events occurring during his lifetime have checked out to date

-out to date during my subsequent research.
-Therefore, I was reluctant
+during my subsequent research.
+Therefore, I was initially reluctant to

-to discount completely his theories and recollections concerning the
+discount completely his theories and recollections concerning certain of

-information passed on to him by his father.
-However, at this point, I
+the information passed on to him by his father.
+However, at this point,

-am very doubtful about the validity of his father's claim that Johan
+I do not believe the validity of his father's claim that Johan Philip

-Philip Kerchner is our progenitor.
-The evidence is overwhelming that he
+Kerchner is our immigrant ancestor and progenitor.
+The evidence is

-is not our family's progenitor and that Adam Kerchner is.
+overwhelming to me that he is not our family's progenitor and that

 [Top Button]